diary45/freshersbatch-oct16/Assignments/README.txt

-this is for css
-hello everyone this floder contain git assignment git without css
+this is for w=before merging js asssignment hello everyone this floder contain git assignment git without js